 July 5 Nari Bena samaga jasaya saha One of the greatest stage play written and directed by Dayananda Gunawardena.
 Venue: Elphinstone Theater, Colombo 10.
 Time: 3.30pm, 6.45pm

-July 5

-0

-July 26

-'Sokari' is a new version of an old

-Sri Lankan folk drama that has been

-adapted from the rural traditions of Shanthikarmas, performed to the goddess Paththini to seek fertility

-and prosperity.
-Venue: Elphinstone Theater, Colombo 10.
-Time: 3.30pm.
-Tickets: Rs.3,000, Rs.2,500, Rs.2,00

 July 19 A renowned play by the celebrated dramatist Prof Editiweera Sarach-chandra, Sinhabahu is based on the legend of King Sinhabahu, the son of a lion and a royal princess-Suppa Devi.
 Venue: Elphinstone Theater, Colombo 10.
 Time: 3.30pm.
-Tickets: Rs.3,000, Rs.2,500, Rs.2.000 Kathirvelayutha Swamy Kovil, Pettah, and takes place along the Galle Road in Colombo, ending at Sri Manika Vinayagar Kovil, Bambalapitiya.
-11114
+Tickets: Rs.3,000, Rs.2,500, Rs.2.000 Aadi Vel The grand, elaborate chariot proces-sion begins from Samangodu Sri Kathirvelayutha Swamy Kovil, Pettah, and takes place along the Galle Road in Colombo, ending at Sri Manika Vinayagar Kovil, Bambalapitiya. ant &